At the bottom of this page are links to additional FAQ's by topic.

 Proximity to nearest hospital?

 The newest hospital in the country, the Hospital De Osa, is located almost directly in front of our developments.
-From the phase furthest away from the hospital we are about 30 minutes away.
+From the phase furthest away from the hospital we are about a 30 minute drive.
 From the closest point we are less than 10 minutes driving.

 Can I rent my property?

-Yes you can do anything with your property in terms of rental as long as it is "residential use"
+Yes you can do anything with your property in terms of rental as long as it is "residential use".
+Many lots in our developments were zoned mixed use and in our latest development in Chontales, we zoned in commercial lots.

 Do you offer rental management?

-Yes we do and we charge roughly 10% of gross rent for long term rental management and 20% of gross rent for short term rental management.
-We have a very strong rental market.
-You can see available rentals, rates and availability at http://www.vrbo.com/(vacation rental by owner).
+Yes we do and we charge roughly 10% of gross rent for long term rental management and 20% of gross rent for short term rental management, depending on the level of service you want for your tenants.
+We have our own rental management division that you can reach at www.OjochalVacationRentals.com We have a very strong rental market.
+You can also see available rentals, rates and availability at http://www.vrbo.com/(vacation rental by owner).
 Navigate to Central America, then Costa Rica, then the state of Puntarenas and the town of Ojochal.
 You can then see actual rentals, rates and calendars of availability so you can tell how well these rentals are doing.
+Many owners in our developments use sites like VRBO, Home Away, etc to rent their homes, using local owners to manage the cleaning, pools, etc. In fact our rental management company uses these same sites to keep our rentals (your home) occupied.

 Do you offer Gated Communities?